ker0olos/aws-lambda-discord-bot/README.md

 Replace `YOUR_APP_PUBLIC_KEY_HERE` with your app public key also visible through **General Information**

-Now deploy the script to Lambda **(don't forget about packing the security library)**
+Then deploy the script to Lambda **(don't forget about packing the security library)**

+---

 Go back to the dev portal and try to save the endpoint again, This time it should save without any errors.

-if not then something is wrong, check the steps again until you get it working.

-If it saves correctly, go to your discord server and type `/bleb` in chat.
-IT should work and respond with `Hello, World.`.
+  - If it saves correctly, go to your discord server and type `/bleb` in chat.
+It should work and respond with `Hello, World.`.
+  - If not then something is wrong, check the steps again until you get it working.

 To add more command to the lambda function edit `command_handler(body)`.

+---

-You **must** respond to any requests within **3 seconds** (There’s no way to increase this time).
+You **must** respond to any request within **3 seconds** (There’s no way to increase this time).
 Discord has [no plans](https://github.com/discord/discord-api-docs/issues/2352) to change this.